adj59-dev/adj59-dev.github.io/_posts/reading-nielsen-and-chuang:-chapter-6.md

 * [Adversary Lower Bound Arguments](https://www.youtube.com/watch?v=GjimDZlQeJM&list=PL_w_qWAQZtAaNemYPcciRtoJLEJz5MwYW&index=14)
 * [Second Lecture on Adversary Lower Bounds](https://www.youtube.com/watch?v=4y6xstHvpz0&list=PL_w_qWAQZtAaNemYPcciRtoJLEJz5MwYW&index=14) - not as helpful

+I ended up using a decision tree/information theory argument for this exercise.
+But it was good to learn more about adversary arguments, even if they were not used.

 <details style="margin-bottom: 20px;" markdown="1">
 <summary>Solution</summary>